ultralytics/ultralytics/docs/en/models/yolo-world.md

 ## Key Features

-1. **Real-time Solution:** Harnessing the computational prowess of YOLOv8, YOLO-World delivers a swift open-vocabulary detection solution, catering to industries in need of immediate outcomes.
+1. **Real-time Solution:** Harnessing the computational speed of CNNs, YOLO-World delivers a swift open-vocabulary detection solution, catering to industries in need of immediate results.

 2. **Efficiency and Performance:** YOLO-World slashes computational and resource requirements without sacrificing performance, offering a robust alternative to models like SAM but at a fraction of the computational cost, enabling real-time applications.

 3. **Inference with Offline Vocabulary:** YOLO-World introduces a "prompt-then-detect" strategy, employing an offline vocabulary to enhance efficiency further.
-This approach enables the use of custom prompts, including captions or categories, to be encoded and stored as offline vocabulary embeddings, streamlining the detection process.
+This approach enables the use of custom prompts computed apriori, including captions or categories, to be encoded and stored as offline vocabulary embeddings, streamlining the detection process.

-4. **Powered by YOLOv8:** Built upon [YOLOv8](yolov8.md), YOLO-World leverages the latest advancements in real-time object detection to facilitate open-vocabulary detection with unparalleled accuracy and speed.
+4. **Powered by YOLOv8:** Built upon [Ultralytics YOLOv8](yolov8.md), YOLO-World leverages the latest advancements in real-time object detection to facilitate open-vocabulary detection with unparalleled accuracy and speed.

-5. **Benchmark Excellence:** YOLO-World outperforms existing open-vocabulary detectors, including MDETR and GLIP series, in terms of speed and efficiency on standard benchmarks, showcasing its superior capability on a single NVIDIA V100 GPU.
+5. **Benchmark Excellence:** YOLO-World outperforms existing open-vocabulary detectors, including MDETR and GLIP series, in terms of speed and efficiency on standard benchmarks, showcasing YOLOv8's superior capability on a single NVIDIA V100 GPU.

 6. **Versatile Applications:** YOLO-World's innovative approach unlocks new possibilities for a multitude of vision tasks, delivering speed improvements by orders of magnitude over existing methods.